ProfiSketch/generate-env-action/README.md

 - `serviceName` -- name of the service from `services` column.
 The script will fetch the list of variables only with matching service name

 - `plainFiles` -- this section allows you to save variables from your server into separate files without any additional content

+- `envStaticFiles` -- this section allows you to substitute variables from your server into `template.env` files, similar workflow to `envsubst` program

 - `envFiles` -- this section describes the content of standard `.env` files with content such as list of strings `VAR_NAME=VAR_VALUE`